sit-2021-int214/034-Top-100-Korean-Drama-MyDramaList/data_cleaning_and_tranformation.md

 ```
 ### Step 3 : Network cleaning (remove duplicate data)
 ```
+# Cleaning data with Excel to distinct the infromation.
 ```
 ### Step 4 : Delete Synopsis (Short story of the drama) and Tags because it unnecessary for our analyze.
 ```